 It’s a top-loader, and quite well padded, with a removable fleece bed making it easy to clean.
 It’s also fully collapsible once you get home from your hike, and comes in several trendy colors like hot pink.

-At under $30 it's one of the less expensive backpacks available.
-It's a pity that it's just half an inch too big to count as airline approved, though some owners have got away with it by just squishing it a bit or lying it on its side under the seat.
-It's also not the most robust of packs - apparently a few cats have managed to claw their way through the mesh panel.
+At around $60, it’s amongst some of the less expensive backpacks available.
+It’s a pity that it’s just half an inch too big to count as airline approved, though some owners have got away with it by just squishing it a bit or lying it on its side under the seat.
+It’s also not the most robust of packs – apparently a few cats have managed to claw their way through the mesh panel.

 The team here at CatsPatrol know that domestic cats come in a variety of sizes and that some of our furballs are simply huge.
 It is for that reason that we’ve reviewed a cat backpack that is specifically designed for the ‘sturdier’ cats out there.

 Your Cat Backpack have quickly established themselves as a leading manufacturer of backpacks for cats and other related feline accessories and products, partly due to the fact that they have identified and capitalized on a gap in the market.

 Their “The Fat Cat” backpack is one such example of a product that has been produced to satisfy customer demand as a common concern is that some backpacks simply aren’t strong or durable enough to deal with a ‘full-sized’ cat.